joshuaquek/elastic-apm-node-logger/README.md

 ## Full Usage Example

-For a simple NodeJS ExpressJS App:
+For a simple NodeJS ExpressJS App (for ECS formatted logs, see the next section):

 ```javascript
 // Constants